Pomax/socketless/README.md

 that the server's maintaining, automatically getting notified of individual join/leave actions when they occur.

-You can run this demo using `npm test` in the `async-socket.io` directory.
+You can run this demo using `npm test` in the `socketless` directory.

 This test can also be run using independent processes for the clients and server, by using `npm test:distributed`, but this will spawn genuinely independent processes, and mostly exists